ryan-mcclue/unsw/comp3331/wk2/week2.md

 (different end result due to many end router destination server possibilities)
 > IANA to regional, APNIC, ARIN, etc.
-(can specify with $(whois -h whois.arin.net 163.253.1.115))
+(can specify with $(whois -h whois.arin.net 163.253.1.115)) however, this just tells who the IP address is listed to and their location, not the router location
 > interesting get 'direct IP not allowed' when using last IP given by traceroute for domain
 > how do geolocation tools like yougetsignal work?